 The Master of Science in Computer Systems Engineering degree prepares students for careers as software developers in competitive markets.

-Our newly renovated Computer Systems Engineering program takes a sociotechnical, engineering approach to software.
+Our newly renovated Master of Science in Computer Systems Engineering takes a socio-technical, engineering approach to software.
 This engineering foundation is designed to enable students to embrace real-world complexity as an opportunity for innovation.
 We are committed to shaping our students to be intuitive problem solvers, experienced engineering architects, and result leaders who will have a great impact at the exciting three-way intersection of computer science, engineering, and ethics.

 Below is a look at where our Engineering alumni work, the positions they hold, and the skills they bring to their organization.